ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

 #### Single Domain Example

-   When this IP link, between R1 and R3, is needed, the CNC requests, at the CMI, the MDSC to setup an STM-64 Private Line service.
+   When an IP link, between R1 and R3, is needed, the CNC requests, at the CMI, the MDSC to setup an STM-64 Private Line service.

    The MDSC and PNC1 follows similar procedures as described in